Shakira Sets Instagram On Fire In Metal-Studded Bra & Gold Chains

 Shakira has set Instagram ablaze.
-The “Hips Don’t Lie” singer has been making headlines for bringing her “El Dorado” world tour to movie theaters – it looks like the Colombian has delivered some fresh promo ahead of the movie’s release in five days time.
+The “Hips Don’t Lie” singer has been making headlines for bringing her “El Dorado” world tour to movie theaters.
+It looks like the Colombian has delivered some fresh promo ahead of the movie’s release in five days time.
 Shakira took to Instagram earlier today with a powerful photo that delivered a stage vibe, a sexy outfit, plus the raw energy that Shakira is so adored for.

-The photo showed the star alone and on stage – billowing smoke around her afforded a slightly wild feel, as did the singer’s thrown-back head.
+The photo showed the star alone and on stage.
+Billowing smoke around her afforded a slightly wild feel, as did the singer’s thrown-back head.
 Shakira had been photographed in front of a mic, with both hands holding it as she struck an eye-catching pose.
 As to the outfit, this was definitely a fierce one.
-The blonde was seen rocking a metal-studded bra with black strapping – with the shiny hues covering most of the material, eyes were likely drawn to the star’s super-toned upper half.
+The blonde was seen rocking a metal-studded bra with black strapping and with the shiny hues covering most of the material, eyes were likely drawn to the star’s super-toned upper half.
 Then again, with plenty more going on with the rest of the look, it was a winner, overall.
 The singer’s bra boasted dangling gold chains – seeing the chain nature required a bit of a pinch in on a smartphone – with the tassel finish covering the Latina’s killer abs.

-Lower down, Shakira was wearing a loose layer appearing to be made of woven and glittery fabrics – if anyone can pull of a statement stage look, it’s this star.
+Lower down, Shakira was wearing a loose layer appearing to be made of woven and glittery fabrics – if anyone can pull off a statement stage look, it’s this star.

 View this post on Instagram